fumiama/go-docx/README.md

 # Docx library

-Yet another library to manipulate .docx (Microsoft Word) files in Go.
+Yet another library to read and write .docx (Microsoft Word) files in Go.

 ## Introduction

-As part of my work for [Basement Crowd](https://www.basementcrowd.com) y [FromCounsel](https://www.fromcounsel.com), we were in need of a basic library to manipulate (both read and write)
+As part of my work for [Basement Crowd](https://www.basementcrowd.com) y [FromCounsel](https://www.fromcounsel.com), we were in need of a basic library to manipulate (both read and write) Microsoft Word documents.

 The difference with other projects is the following: